 You won’t blend into the group ride with these bright neptune and hi-vis yellow ombre socks from DeFeet.
-This design features in DeFeet’s Aireator mesh range of socks which are optimised for ventilation, comfort and versatility.
+This design features in DeFeet’s Aireator mesh range of socks which are optimized for ventilation, comfort and versatility.
 These socks are also eco-friendly as they are made partly from plastic bottles – so you can look cool while helping the environment at the same time.

 Assos FASTLANE Rock cycling socks

 Race in the fast lane with these socks from Assos that feature an array of bold arrows in yellow, teal, blue and white.
-Its seamless construction eliminates irrating seams and the light mesh-like structure is quick-wicking, allowing you to keep cool in the sweltering heat of summer.
+Its seamless construction eliminates irritation and the light mesh-like structure is quick-wicking, allowing you to keep cool in the sweltering heat of summer.
 These socks have a slightly thicker sole to add a touch of cushioning as you drive on the pedals.

 Stance Pile Up Feel360 bike socks